-- carry out possum control work on land administered by the Department of Conservation; - require the removal of livestock to carry out pest control operations; - on occupied Crown land carry out inspections for wild animals, subject to 28 days' notice to the occupier (the inspection may be brought forward or delayed at the occupier's request); - on any other land, if authorised by the Minister, carry out wild animal inspection and control work with the consent of the owner, occupier or person in charge.
+- on occupied Crown land carry out inspections for wild animals, subject to 28 days' notice to the occupier (the inspection may be brought forward or delayed at the occupier's request); - on any other land, if authorised by the Minister, carry out wild animal inspection and control work with the consent of the owner, occupier or person in charge.
 If a written request to carry out wild animal inspection or control work is refused, with the authorisation of the Minister, a warranted officer may carry out wild animal inspection or control work after giving at least twenty-eight days' notice.
 A notice is subject to a right of appeal to the Minister;